brunexgeek/protogen/README.md

 * **number_names** (top-level) &ndash; Use field numbers as JSON field names.
 The default value is `false`.
 If enabled, every JSON field name will be the number of the corresponding field in the `.proto` file.
 This can reduce significantly the size of the JSON output.
 * **transient** (field-level) &ndash; Make the field transient (`true`) or not (`false`).
 Transient fields are not serialized/deserialized.
 The default value is `false`.
 * **cpp_use_lists** (top-level) &ndash; Use `std::list` (`true`) instead of `std::vector` (`false`) in repeated fields.
 This gives best performance if your program constantly changes repeated fields (add and/or remove items).
 This option does not affect `bytes` fields which always use `std::vector`.
 The default value is `false` (i.e. use `std::vector`).
+* **name** (field-level) &ndash; Specify a custom name for the JSON field, while retaining the C++ field name as defined in the message.
+If no custom name is provided, the JSON field and the C++ field name will be the same.

 ## Features